AutoGPTQ/AutoGPTQ/README.md

 tokenizer = AutoTokenizer.from_pretrained(pretrained_model_dir, use_fast=True)
 examples = [
     tokenizer(
-        "auto-gptq is an easy-to-use model quantization library with user-friendly apis, based on GPTQ algorithm."
+        "auto-gptq is an easy-to-use model quantization library with user-friendly apis, based on GPTQ algorithm.", return_tensors="pt"
     )
 ]